What To Know About Property Boundaries

 What Is the Legal Process for Property Disputes?

-The legal process for property disputes can be a contentious one if both parties are unwilling to work together.
+The legal process for property disputes can be contentious if both parties are unwilling to work together.
 Dispute litigation can cost a fortune and take a long time.
 Most lawyers recommend resolving the issue directly with your neighbor first.
 If settlement is out of the question, you may need to hire an attorney to proceed.
 When it comes to property disputes, you should work with an experienced property dispute lawyer.
-Whether you’re filing a property dispute against your neighbor or defending a dispute, you will need an attorney that understands local property laws.
-Search Expertise.com’s real estate attorney directory and concierge program to find local experts who can help you navigate the property dispute process.
+Whether you’re filing a property dispute against your neighbor or defending a dispute, you will need an attorney who understands local property laws.
+Search Expertise.com’s real estate attorney directory and concierge program to find local experts to help you navigate the property dispute process.

 1. Understand Property Issue

-The most important step in a property dispute is understanding what the boundary issue is in the first place.
+The most important step in a property dispute is understanding the boundary issue first.
 Once both parties agree on the boundary issue, you can work together to resolve it without escalating the claim.
 Try to find a solution with your neighboring property owner to avoid the high cost of attorney’s fees.
 If you cannot come to an agreement or there is an outstanding disagreement on the boundary issue, then it may be time to hire a property lawyer who can mediate between both parties.

 2. Send Demand Letter